ObolNetwork/charon/docs/structure.md

       - `enr`: Create an Ethereum Node Record (ENR) private key to identify this charon client
       - `dkg`: Create the configuration for a new Distributed Key Generation ceremony used by charon dkg
     - `dkg`: Participate in a Distributed Key Generation ceremony
-    - `enr`: Prints ENR based on provided p2pkey, manifest and networking config
+    - `enr`: Prints ENR based on provided p2pkey and networking config
     - `run`: Runs the charon node
     - `version`: Print charon version
   - Defines and parses [viper](https://github.com/spf13/viper) configuration parameters for required by each command.